 As with any recipe, you'll find variations from place to place and cook to cook, with different ingredients added in, different thickness of batter and more.
 Consider this as a base recipe that you can easily vary up in creative ways.

-Let’s talk about how we make Johnny Cakes, shall we?
+Let's talk about how to make Johnny Cakes, shall we?

 Johnny Cakes Ingredients

 - Flour.
 All-purpose flour is best for this recipe.

 - Buttermilk.
 You can use milk instead.
 Whole milk is great.

 - Oil.
 For cooking.
 You can use any fat, like bacon fat, lard, melted butter.
 Use your preference.

 How to Make Johnny Cakes - the Recipe Method

 Mix Dry Ingredients.
 In a medium mixing bowl, whisk together the flour, cornmeal, salt and baking powder until combined.